jbarnette/house-styles/README.markdown

 # House Styles

 A repository of code style guides, written in Markdown.
 Fork it, add your own, and send a pull request!
+Copy the structure of an existing style guide if you like it, but feel free to improve as well.

+## Metaguide

+Write your style guide in Markdown and wrap lines at 80 columns.

+## Styles

+* [Audiosocket (Ruby)][audiosocket-ruby]

+[audiosocket-ruby]: styles/audiosocket-ruby.markdown#readme

 ## License (Unlicense)